 Admittedly, the plant was somewhat neglected, but nearby plants produced much better than the primotalii.
 The 7 pot primo orange, Carolina reaper, and 7 pot primo all grew more peppers in the same growing conditions.

 If you are looking for the best yield, I wouldn’t recommend the Primotalii.
 Look to the other superhot varieties with better productivity.
+But if it is hotter peppers you’re after, this is a good variety to try!

 Read Next: